-Anyone who has spent any time in and around an active sugary will appreciate the hard work and countless responsibilities that are nessary for successful production of 100% Pure Maple Products.
+Anyone who has spent any time in and around an active sugary will appreciate the hard work and countless responsibilities that are necessary for successful production of 100% Pure Maple Products.

-While Jim and Ryan primarily take care of the sugar woods and are responsible for the boiling, the entire family is needed to make the whole process come together.
+While Ryan oversees the general operation and is most responsible for the boiling, the entire family is needed to make the whole process come together.

 Ryan's son Philip spends hours in the woods every year helping to maintain the sap lines, processing firewood and firing the evaporator when called upon.
 Philip also is in charge of providing some of the tours to provide an educational experience to our visitors.

-Ryan's daughter Annabelle has also taken an interestest to maple syrup farming.
+Ryan's daughter Annabelle has also taken an interest to maple syrup farming.
 She helps in the collection of sap from the buckets on trees and will be helping in the tours, showing guests how to bring sap from the tree and turn it into maple syrup.
+Annabelle also spends extensive amount time canning syrup.

 Ryan's wife Ann Marie Mahar (Jim's daughter) pretty much holds everything together.
 She provides endless support to all components of the business.
+Her most tedious job in the sugarhouse is canning syrup, often side but side with our daughter.
 Mahar Maple Farm is also home to a beautiful herd of horses.
 It is our hope in the future to be able to provide sleigh rides and horse drawn sap collection with our horses as a main attraction to our farm.
 Ann Marie will be head of this new venture.

 We are all so fortunate and blessed to have such strong family bonds.
 If it were not for the support from all the brothers and sisters, aunts and uncles, nieces, nephews and cousins, we would not have this strong Vermont tradition living on!!!
 Thank you all!